kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/08_Pod_to_pod_communications/transcript.md

 kubectl get pods -o wide
 ```

 Here we can see that Kubernetes has automatically assigned a private IP address to each pod.
-Let's now try execcing into the centos pod and then send a curl request to the apache pod's ip address:
+Let's now try execcing into the centos pod and then send a curl request to the apache pod, using the apache pod's     ip address:

 ```bash